-- personal and contact details (including email address); - o relevant education and training (including qualifications); and, - paid and unpaid work history (and any community involvement), highlighting your experience and achievements most relevant to the role you are applying for. - A two-page covering letter that shows us the experience, qualities and skills that you will bring to the role.
-Specific emphasis should be placed on your experience in leading and managing in the context of an executive of this role as described in the JDF. - The names and contact details of two recent referees.
-While it is anticipated that referee checks will not occur until the later stages in the selection process, we recommend you check with your referees before nominating them. - A copy of your Certificate III and/or Certificate IV in Community Services OR an approved qualification. - Please ensure that each attachment is less than 2 MB.
+- personal and contact details (including email address); - A current comprehensive resume (curriculum vitae) outlining your: - o relevant education and training (including qualifications); and, - paid and unpaid work history (and any community involvement), highlighting your experience and achievements most relevant to the role you are applying for. - A three (3) page written application addressing the essential selection criteria/ role related requirements criteria as stated on the JDF. - The names and contact details of two recent referees.
+While it is anticipated that referee checks will not occur until the later stages in the selection process, we recommend you check with your referees before nominating them. - A copy of your Certificate III and/or Certificate IV in Community Services OR an approved qualification (if applicable). - Please ensure that each attachment is less than 2 MB.